Letitia James Vowed To “Sue Trump” — Now MSNBC Says She Did Nothing Wrong

 “Some of the people who stayed obviously could stay through a certain amount of things that they might not have been that comfortable with.
 But they all have a red line, and I applaud the prosecutors saying, this is my red line, and I am not going to go in and seek an indictment when I know the evidence is insufficient.
 It’s not just that they know the evidence is insufficient, it could, well, be at least based on Carolyn and Ken’s amazing reporting about the investigation of Tish James that they actually — it’s not just insufficient.
 Like, they probably don’t think that she did anything wrong because the evidence is so weak there.”

-Even when confronted with an investigation into Letitia James, MSNBC’s panel dismissed it outright — as if a Democrat abusing her power couldn’t possibly happen, and without even bothering to investigate or show the other side.
+That quote says it all.
+Even when confronted with an investigation into Letitia James, MSNBC’s panel dismissed it outright — as if a Democrat abusing her power couldn’t possibly happen.

-But the facts are clear: James ran for office promising to “get Trump,” then used the full weight of her office to make it happen.
+The facts are clear: James ran for office promising to “get Trump,” then used the full weight of her office to make it happen.

 That’s political targeting — not prosecution.